10 Ways to Get The Most Out of Counseling at Seoul Counseling Center

 The counseling room is one of the safest places to take interpersonal risks.
 Practice being more assertive than you may be comfortable being to express your preferences, wants, and needs during our meetings.
 Ask to change topics or go in a new direction.
 Even ask to change the temperature in the room or to dim the lights if they are too bright.
 You deserve to be comfortable.
 Ask your therapist to understand you in new ways, or ask for direct advice if that is what you are seeking.
 As therapists, we are constantly trying to gauge what you need and want.
 But we also need your help.
 Take a risk to assert to us what you want and what you are looking for.
 You may be pleasantly surprised by how much that helps to improve your experience with us.

-5. Invite your therapist to help you reduce excuses to improve your life.
+5. Invite your therapist to help you triumph over unwanted excuses and fear.

 In over a decade of working as a Psychologist, I have observed that making excuses in one’s life is among the most common, problematic things that we do to ourselves that either seriously hurts ours lives, or at least gets in the way of making our lives better.
 Learning to identify when, where, and why we are making excuses can be one of the most meaningful and powerful things people can get from counseling.
 I therefore recommend you to invite your therapist to point out your excuses—gently, of course—such as while talking together.
 Though it may sting at first, such feedback is invaluable and eye-opening.
 You will see your life in new ways, including the ways you may be unhealthily justifying your decisions and actions, leading to outcomes you don’t want.
 You will start to see things more clearly, including the additional opportunities waiting for you to take them on in a more honest manner to improve your circumstances.
 We are on your side—so invite us to help you wherever you reside in South Korea.